RaghavRoy145/autocomplete-and-verify/README.md

 Write a comment in your buffer like this:

-// autocomplete: Write a function that adds two numbers and prints the result
+// @autocomplete: Write a function that adds two numbers and prints the result

 or in Java: